Make A Parenting Plan That Works For You

 For parents, divorce can be significantly more complicated than it is for couples without children — which is already difficult enough.
 In addition to dividing assets and debts, spouses with children face the added challenge of ending their marriage while preserving an environment in which their child or children can still grow up happy, healthy and safe.

 Divorcing parents may not agree on important questions such as where the children should live, how much time they should spend with each parent and how the financial responsibilities of parenthood should be divided.
 When these disputes arise, it’s crucial to work toward a resolution that meets your needs, with a compassionate and experienced lawyer on your side.
-As your attorney, Mr. Perez will be an assertive advocate for your needs and interests and those of your children as well.
-Using the legal knowledge and experience and through earning a master’s degree in social work, Mr. Perez will help you and your children’s other parent design a parenting plan that will help your children thrive.
+Our Family Law attorneys will be an assertive advocate for your needs and interests and those of your children as well.
+Using the legal knowledge and experience and through earning a master’s degree in social work, Our Family Law attorneys will help you and your children’s other parent design a parenting plan that will help your children thrive.

 Compassionate Legal Advice for Parents